-I arrived the station at about 9:00 am and for the first two and a half hours I was there, there was no staff in sight and the ticketing booth remained locked.
+I arrived at the station at about 9:00 am and for the first two and a half hours I was there, there was no staff in sight and the ticketing booth remained locked.
 After asking a few people around, I was told that the staff would resume as soon as it was time to board the trains.
-I’m not sure if there was a first train but the next train was scheduled for departure at 03:30pm.
-There was no way I was waiting that long!
+I’m not sure if there was a train before but the next train was scheduled for departure at 03:30 pm.
+There was no way I was waiting for that long!

-Eventually, I found someone who informed me that the train to Abeokuta is available only on Tuesdays at 09:00 am and Fridays at noon.
+Eventually, I found someone who informed me that the train to Abeokuta is available only on Tuesdays at 09:00 is and Fridays at noon.

 The only trains available for Saturday were the Mass Transit Trains (MTT).
 The newer, faster trains were only available on weekdays and other trains made scheduled departures on specific weekdays.